jsim2010/partite/CONTRACT.md

 # Partite

+project
+: An effort to create and/or maintain something.

 operation
-: An interaction with a project.
+: A modification of a project.

 agent
-: An entity that performs an operation.
+: An entity that can perform an operation.

-vote
+procedure
+: A definition of an action.

+administrator
+: The agent that executes a given procedure.

+role
+: A classification of an agent which defines the operations the agent shall perform.
+: One of director, consul, judge, architect, developer.

+## Acts

+decision
-: A determination if a given operation shall be executed.
+: A process that determines if a given operation shall be executed.

-action
+act
-: An operation that shall only be executed after a vote affirms it.
+: An operation that shall only be executed via a decision.

 ballot
-: A declaration of a given agent's desire concerning a given vote.
+: A description of a given agent's desire regarding a decision.

 voter
-: An agent that is eligible to submit a ballot for a given vote.
+: An agent that is eligible to complete a ballot for a given decision.

 roll call
-: An operation that requests ballots concerning a given vote from its voters.
+: A procedure that requests ballots regarding a decision from its voters.

 affirmation
+: A procedure that executes an act.

+## Standard

+policy
+: A condition that, when met, triggers a given procedure be executed by its respective administrator.

+standard
+: A set of policies defined for a project.

+sanction
-: An operation that determines if a vote's action shall be executed.
+: An act that modifies a standard.

+- A project's standard shall define the following for each of its acts: its administrator, a policy for its roll call and a policy for its affirmation.
+- Each director shall be a voter in all sanctions.

 ## Assignment

-role
-: A classification of an agent which defines the operations the agent is eligible to perform.
-: One of director, consul, inspector, architect, developer.

 assignment
 : A set of roles that are applied to a given agent.

 reassignment
-: An action that modifies an actor's assignment.
+: An act that modifies an actor's assignment.

-An agent must accept the addition of a role to their assignment.

-A given agent shall not be able to execute any operations that are not explictly included in one of the roles included in their assignment.
+- A given agent shall not be able to execute any operations that are not explictly included in one of the roles included in their assignment.
+- The affirmation of a reassignment that adds any number of roles to an agent's assignment shall only proceed if the agent accepts it.

-When an agent requests any of the roles in their assignment be removed, it shall be done.
+- Any agent shall be able to execute a reassignment that removes any number of roles from their assignment without a decision.

-When a project is created, all agents responsible for the creation shall have the director role added to their assignment.
+- When a project is created, all agents responsible for the creation shall have the director role added to their assignment.

-Each director shall be a voter in all reassignments.

-## Standard

-policy
-: A condition that, when met, triggers the execution of a given operation.

-standard
-: A set of policies.

-sanction
-: An action that modifies a standard.

-A project's standard shall define a policy for both the roll call and the affirmation of each defined action.

-Each director shall be a voter in all sanctions.
+- Each director shall be a voter in reassignment acts.

 ## Vision

 vision
-: A succinct purpose tha describes the intention of a project.
+: A succinct description of the intention of a project.

 adoption
-: An action that modifies a vision.
+: An act that modifies a vision.

-Each director shall be a voter in all adoptions.
+- Each director shall be a voter in all adoptions.

 ## Contract